cloro

 TrajectData homepage

-Best for: Cost-sensitive teams that need basic Google and Bing scraping at the lowest possible price and can accept less coverage on dynamic SERP elements.
+Best for: Cost-sensitive teams that need basic Google and Bing scraping at the lowest price, and can accept less coverage on dynamic SERP elements.

 TrajectData runs ValueSERP (budget) and Scale SERP (higher-volume).
-The legacy valueserp.com and scaleserp.com domains both redirect to the unified TrajectData site; the two products share most pricing, infrastructure, and feature set.
-The positioning is explicit cost-cutter — strip the premium features (AI Overview depth, ChatGPT/Perplexity, advanced rendering), focus on basic Google and Bing, beat everyone on price.
+The legacy valueserp.com and scaleserp.com domains both redirect to the unified TrajectData site, and the products share most pricing and features.
+The positioning is explicit cost-cutter — strip the premium features, focus on basic Google and Bing, and beat everyone on price.

 Key features